Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes the University at

-How many students are accepted into the Pharmaceutical Sciences undergraduate program?
+How many students are in the Pharmaceutical Sciences undergraduate program?

 Do I need a BS in pharmaceutical sciences to get into the professional pharmacy program (PharmD)?

 No. Students interested in the professional program in pharmacy (PharmD in pharmacy) are NOT required to have a degree in pharmaceutical sciences.
 The pharmaceutical sciences undergraduate program is independent of the PharmD program.

 What scholarship opportunities are available?